rrishiddh/Gadget-Heaven-Zone/README.md

 - The Gadget Heaven project is an interactive, single-page e-commerce application designed to showcase a variety of electronic gadgets and simplify the shopping experience for users.
 Built with React, this project leverages React Router for smooth, multi-page navigation without page reloads, and employs localStorage as the main tool for data management, ensuring that users' shopping carts and preferences are preserved across sessions.
 The Context API is utilized specifically to update and display the cart item count in the navbar in real time, enhancing the usability and interactivity of the interface.

 ---
+### Main Technology used in this project:
+- Frontend Framework: React is utilized to construct an interactive, single-page e-commerce application, ensuring a dynamic user experience.
+- Routing: React Router is implemented to facilitate seamless, multi-page navigation without necessitating full page reloads.
+- State Management: The Context API is employed to manage and propagate state across the application efficiently.
+- Styling: Tailwind CSS is adopted for crafting a responsive and aesthetically pleasing user interface.
+- Build Tool: Vite is utilized as the build tool to enhance development speed and performance.
+- Package Management: NPM is used for managing project dependencies and scripts.

 ### React fundamental concepts used in this project: